kobisherm/E-commerce/README.md

 # E-commerce
-A simple E-commerce website project built by CSUN students for a COMP 380 group project.
+A simple E-commerce application project built by CSUN students for a COMP 380 group project.